Luddi1/OpenScan3/README.md

 sudo sh -c "echo 'dtoverlay=imx519' >> /boot/firmware/config.txt"
 ```

+Shut down the Pi, connect the camera and restart.

 3. Install some python packages system wide.
 We need to do this anyway because `python3-picamera2` can not be installed via pip on a RPi4 (Not enough RAM apparently).